 “A noted murderer confessed that never, but once, did he feel any remorse.
 Then he was about to kill a babe, and the little creature looked up into his face and smiled.
 “But,” he said, ‘I drank a large glass of brandy, and then I didn’t care.'”31

 II.
 Temperance Tactics

 Another tactic was to use misleading demonstrations for their captive students.
 Suggested classroom demonstrations included putting part of a calfs brain in an empty jar.
 The teacher would then pour alcohol into the container.
 As a result, the color of the brain would turn from pink to gray.
-Then the teacher would falsely tell students that a drink of alcohol would do the same to their brains.
-(33) Similarly, the teacher could crack an egg could into a jar of pure alcohol.
-Then the curdled mess would falsely be described as similar to the effect of alcohol on their stomach’s lining.
-(34)
+Then the teacher would falsely tell students that a drink of alcohol would do the same to their brains.33

-The WCTU promoted compulsory temperance education so as to create “trained haters of alcohol to pour a whole Niagara of ballots upon the saloon.”
-(35) To this end it required that textbooks which it approved “teach that alcohol is a dangerous and seductive poison.
+The WCTU promoted compulsory temperance education.
+It so to create “trained haters of alcohol to pour a whole Niagara of ballots upon the saloon.”35 To this end it required that textbooks that it approved “teach that alcohol is a dangerous and seductive poison.
 That fermentation turns beer and wine and cider from a food into poison.
 That a little liquor creates by its nature the appetite for more.
-And that degradation and crime result from alcohol.”
-(36)
+And that degradation and crime result from alcohol.”36

-At least one-fourth of each book had to consist of temperance beliefs and publishers had difficulty selling textbooks that were not approved by the WCTU.
-“The cornerstone of the educational campaign was the absolute insistence that alcohol in any form and in any amount was a poison to the human system.”
-(37) Clearly, many of the statements in approved texts were, at best, misleading.
-Indeed, they were designed to frighten young impressionable readers.
+At least one-fourth of each book had to consist of temperance beliefs.
+Publishers had difficulty selling textbooks that were not approved by the WCTU.
+“The cornerstone of the educational campaign was the absolute insistence that alcohol in any form and in any amount was a poison to the human system.”37

 - The nature of alcohol is that of a poison.